-Kathak danseuse Rajeshwari Kumar received her taleem under the aegis of Kathak exponent Guru Pt.
+Kathak danseuse Rajeshwari Sharma received her taleem under the aegis of Kathak exponent Guru Pt.
 Rajendra Gangani of Jaipur gharana.
 She received her post graduation degree in 2002 from Kathak Kendra, which is the only recognized Kathak training centre in India by Ministry of Art and Culture, New Delhi.
 She was awarded with title ‘Shringar Mani’ by esteemed Sur Shringar Sansad in Mumbai.

 She has performed at several National and International platforms in countries like UAE, USA, UK and a few more.

 - Doha (Second troupe, a great country fair for one month in 2003)

 - Reykjavik (Capital of Iceland, performed with a dance troupe at a function in honor of President of India Dr. A.P.J.
 Abdul Kalam Azad)